varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 Varnish is written to run on modern versions of Linux and FreeBSD and the best experience is had on those platforms.
-Thanks to our contributors it also runs on NetBSD, OpenBSD and OS X.
+Thanks to our contributors it also runs on NetBSD, OpenBSD, OS X and various Solaris-descendants like Oracle Solaris, OmniOS and SmartOS.

 About the Varnish development process
 -------------------------------------